triton-inference-server/model_analyzer/docs/config.md

 - perf_throughput
 ```

 The above config is telling model analyzer to compare two measurements by finding relative gain from one measurement to the other, and computing the weighted average of this gain across all listed metrics.
 In the above example, the relative weights for each metric is equal by default.
-So if we have two measurements of latency and throughput, model analyzer employs the following logic.
+So if we have two measurements of latency and throughput, model analyzer employs the following logic:

 ```python
 measurement_A = (latency_A, throughput_A)